House votes to strip Russia of trade status, but Congress treads carefully on Ukraine crisis

 A Congressional Research Service report, for instance, notes a new 20 percent tariff on steel could mean $383 million in additional costs were imports to remain at 2021 levels.
 Instead, U.S. companies are likely to seek sources elsewhere in the world.

-The bill also permanently reauthorizes and expands the scope of the Global Magnitsky Human Rights Accountability Act, which gives the U.S. government broad authority to issue financial sanctions against foreign individuals involved in human-rights abuses.
-The law, named after a Russian lawyer who died in a Moscow prison in 2009 after alleging rampant corruption in the Putin regime, has been long been a flash point in U.S.-Russia relations.
+The bill also permanently reauthorizes and expands the scope of the Global Magnitsky Human Rights Accountability Act, which gives the U.S. government broad authority to issue financial sanctions against foreign individuals involved in human rights abuses.
+The law, named after a Russian lawyer who died in a Moscow prison in 2009 after alleging rampant corruption in the Putin regime, has long been a flash point in U.S.-Russia relations.

-The original law targets those “responsible for extrajudicial killings, torture, or other gross violations of internationally recognized human rights” as well as those involved in “acts of significant corruption.”
+The original law targets those “responsible for extrajudicial killings, torture, or other gross violations of internationally recognized human rights,” as well as those involved in “acts of significant corruption.”
 The revised statute would allow sanctions on those “responsible for or complicit in, or has directly or indirectly engaged in” acts of “serious” human rights abuse or corruption.

-“There needs to be accountability for the enablers,” Sen. Ben Cardin (D-Md.), an author of the original law who worked to expand the scope.
+“There needs to be accountability for the enablers,” said Sen. Ben Cardin (D-Md.), an author of the original law who worked to expand the scope.
 “Whether they’re parliamentarians or accountants or lawyers, if they are facilitating these atrocities, then there’s going to be accountability.”

-Cardin said he was comfortable with a pause in legislating on Russia and Ukraine following the $13.6 billion aid infusion and the passage of the expanded human-rights sanctions.
+Cardin said he was comfortable with a pause in legislating on Russia and Ukraine following the $13.6 billion aid infusion and the passage of the expanded human rights sanctions.
 But he said the time would come to do more.

 “I think our actions have been rather demonstrative, and they’ve been consequential,” he said.
 “At this point, I think this is adequate, but we may have to do some more as this marches on.
 We’re in for the short run and the long run.”